 I was born into the Labyrinth, born from the walls and the floor and the nothingness, cold and alone.
 I was born into an endless stone prison with nothing but my own skin and the darker-than-dark shadows behind me, surrounded by looming stone walls that reached to a sky I could never see.

-I do not remember my early years in the labyrinth, cannot remember, for the knowledge and memories of a better time long gone elude me, disappearing like little drips of water into an never-ending sea.
+I do not remember my early years in the Labyrinth, cannot remember, for the knowledge and memories of a better time long gone elude me, disappearing like little drips of water into a never-ending sea.
 All I can remember (or perhaps, all I wish to remember) is that once upon a time, I had been curious.
 Curious and naive, exploring the labyrinth and enjoying my stay no matter how lonely it was.
 Curious and foolish, thinking that someday I would leave.
 Someday this would end.